 Sheldon Lake State Park — Houston, TX

-No-license fishing and ranger programs at this free state park: Sheldon Lake near Houston charges no entry fee — 1,200-acre lake, 2 miles of trail, an 82-foot observation tower, catch-and-release fishing without a license, and Junior Ranger educational programs.
+82-foot tower and free fishing ponds in this state park near Kingwood: Sheldon Lake is one of the only free state parks near Houston — 1,200-acre lake, 2 miles of trail, an 82-foot observation tower, catch-and-release fishing without a license, and Junior Ranger programming.

 Good to know: trails, fishing pond.